All One Day Intensives take place at the Wise Women Center, Woodstock, NY

 I love trees.
 Don't you?
 Wander with me in the forest, learning from and about the Standing People, the trees, and their allies, the mushrooms and their mycelia.
 Oak, ash, linden, birch, willow, maple, beech . . .
 Who will we meet?
 What will we discover?
 What medicines, what magic awaits us?
 What shamanic journeys will the trees open to us?
 Trees give us shelter, warmth, furniture, food, and medicine.
 Join me for a day devoted to thanking the trees and listening to them for a change.
 A wonderful class for naturalists and those just steeping into herbal medicine and opening the door to the otherworld of plants and green blessings.

-The only difference between Saturday and Sunday is the plants that we will spend time with.
+Identify , harvest, prepare and use great herbal remedies.
 Which of the great remedies will we play with today?
 Nettle, motherwort, red clover, yarrow, burdock, comfrey, plantain, linden, St. Joan's wort, and so many more want our attention.
 The days are independent, but complementary.
 As always, we will begin with Talking Stick, break for a wild food lunch around 1pm, and enjoy ourselves immensely.
-Green blessings are everywhere.